 Vision Care Coverage

-Luckily, vision care coverage is available with most Canada private health insurance plans.
-This coverage includes eye exams that public healthcare won’t pay for.
+Luckily, vision care coverage is available with most Canadian private health insurance plans.
+This coverage includes eye exams that public healthcare won't pay for.
 Discounts for eyeglasses and contact lenses are also included.

 Depending on the plan you get, you may also get coverage for laser eye surgery.
 Some plans under Manulife and Sunlife offer coverage for laser vision correction.